ClaudiaInSweden/train-your-brain/README.md

 The user starts the game by flipping the first card to see the animal on the front.
 When the user clicks on a second card, the cards will be compared with each other.
 When the cards match, that is if they show the same animal, the cards will remain flipped and stay visible to the user.
 If the cards don't match, the cards will be unflipped and the user may continue flipping cards to find matches.

-The board will lock when two cards have been unflipped to avoid that more than 2 cards can be selected.
+The board will lock when two cards have been flipped to avoid that more than 2 cards can be selected.
 The flipped cards will be visible for one second before they are unflipped.

 Each time the user flips two cards, the moves-counter on top of the game board will increase by 1.

-When the user has found all matching pairs, an alert will pop-up with the message "Congratulations" You found all matches!".
+When the user has found all matching pairs, an alert will pop-up with the message "Congratulations!
+You found all matches!
+Well done!".
 When the user clicks OK in the alert window, it will be closed and the user can select a different level and start a new game by clicking the button "Start".

 ![Alert Congratulations](assets/readme-docs/alert-congratulations.png)